pouryany/HuangLabAssessment/readme.md

                         OrgDb = org.Hs.eg.db)
 ```

 Aligning the two pieces of data using the immunoproteins.
+I will create two sets of data that have the same list of gene/proteins and the same list of the samples.

 ``` r
 mRNA.norm <- expression2[intersect(imm.prot2, rownames(expression2)),]